mandeep-khadka/PythonProjects/CalendarAutomation/README.md

 # Calendar Automation

-Extract calendar bookings and organize them into meeting invites.
+Automate the process of extracting calendar bookings and organizing them into meeting invites.

 ## Description